 Improving Your Hypnosis Practice: Go For Advanced Training

 By its very nature, advanced training is all about depth.
 It gives you the opportunity to appreciate the subtleties behind the various techniques you use.

 It’s also a good idea to review your hypnosis techniques and ask questions, just to make sure you haven’t overlooked anything.
-Or forgotten a step or two.
+Or forget a step or two.

 You’ll probably be in a group of people with a skill set similar to your own.
 That’s good for camaraderie and for group practice, but it shouldn’t influence you too much.

-One of the things you should be striving for is to develop your own style.
+One of the things you should be striving for is to develop your own style as you deeper in your hypnotism learning journey.
 A room full of hypnotists might know all the steps required to perform a revivification, for example, but that doesn’t mean they’ll all do it in the same way.

 Their body language will be different, as will their tone of voice.
 And their language.

-You’re an individual, and people will be coming to see you to get help for two reasons:
+You’re an individual, and people will be coming to see you get help for two reasons:

 - Because you’re a qualified hypnotist

 Remember that your style and personality are an integral part of everything you do.
 So they need to be nurtured and developed in the same way as the various techniques you use.